peterstace/blog/content/post/2017-01-04-path-tracing-part-03-acceleration-structure.md

 The main problem with the naive implementation is that it has to check each object in the scene for an intersection.
-If we can reduce the amount of intersection tests with individual objects, we can increase its performance.
+If we can reduce the amount of intersection tests with individual objects, we can increase the overall performance.

 ## Fast Implementation

-A "grid" data structure can allow us to dramatically increase the speed of the ray intersection test.
+A "grid" data structure can allow us to dramatically increase the speed of the global ray intersection test.
 It does this by cleverly reducing the number of individual object intersections tests we have to perform.

 The algorithm is split into two parts: